Hyftar/montreal-universities-scrapers/README.md

 ## Usage

 To use the scripts, just pull the data from the website (as HTML) using `ruby crawler.rb` in the respective folder.
-Then, use execute the *parser* using `ruby parser.rb` to extract the information from `data.html` and to generate a *JSON* file.
+Then, execute the *parser* using `ruby parser.rb` to extract the information from `data.html` and to generate a *JSON* file.

 ## Disclaimer